i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/organizing-hosts-and-services/groups.md

 * The **Linked Host Group Services** list allows us to choose the services linked to a host group that will be part of this group.
 * The **Linked Service Templates** list allows to deploy a service based on this template on all hosts linked to this group.
-* The **Geo coordinates** field defines geographical coordinates used by the Centreon MAP module to position the resource on a map.
+* The **Geo coordinates** field defines geographical coordinates used by the MAP module to position the resource on a map.
   Define "Latitude,Longitude", for example for Rome coordinates set "41.53,12.32"
 * The **Status** and **Comments** fields allow to enable or disable the service group and to make comment on it.